The Best Black-Owned Restaurants in Philadelphia

 600 N Broad St, Philadelphia, PA 19130

-South provides a relaxing ambiance, jazz music, and refined dishes that are sophisticated without being intimidated.
+South provides a relaxing ambiance, jazz music, and refined dishes that are sophisticated without being intimidating.
 You can start your meal off with appetizers like fried green tomatoes garnished with purple cabbage before selecting an entree like chicken and waffles or catfish and cheese grits.
 South also has delicious meat-free options, like the Vegan Taste of West Africa, which includes plant-based skewers, jollof rice, black-eyed peas, sautéed collard greens, plantain kelewele, and benne seeds.
 The delicious food, craft cocktails, and live music make South one of the city’s top dining destinations.

 6. Rock N’ Rolls Egg Rolls